Intersex

 Intersex people are those born with any of several sex characteristics, including chromosome patterns, gonads, or genitals that, according to the Office of the United Nations High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies".
 The opposite of intersex is endosex, which describes persons born with sex characteristics that are seen as typically male or female at birth.

 Sex assignment at birth usually aligns with a child's external genitalia.
 The number of births with ambiguous genitals is in the range of 1:4,500–1:2,000 (0.02%–0.05%).
 Other conditions involve the development of atypical chromosomes, gonads, or hormones.
 The portion of the population that is intersex has been reported differently depending on which definition of intersex is used and which conditions are included.
 Estimates often range from 0.018% (one in 5,500 births) to 1.7%.
 The difference centers on whether conditions in which chromosomal sex matches a phenotypic sex which is clearly identifiable as male or female, such as late onset congenital adrenal hyperplasia (1.5 percentage points) and Klinefelter syndrome, should be counted as intersex.
-Whether intersex or not, people may be assigned and raised as a girl or boy but then identify with another gender later in life, while most continue to identify with their assigned sex.

-Some estimates may be significantly higher than the 1.7% estimate, particularly when factoring in polycystic ovary syndrome (PCOS) statistics, which range from 4-20% in their own right.
-There is debate over whether or not PCOS is an intersex variation, and it is not officially medically recognized as one.
-However, proponents of its inclusion note that the medical establishment is committed to minimizing the prevalence of intersex people, both linguistically and physically, so this lack of medical recognition may not necessarily rule out the possibility of PCOS being an intersex variation.
-The hormonal differences associated with PCOS, as well as the noticeable differences in secondary sex characteristics that occur in some individuals with hyperandrogenic PCOS, are two major reasons that some include it under the intersex umbrella.
+Some intersex people identify with a gender different from their assigned sex, though this is not exclusive to intersex people.